 Designers have a very sensitive bullshit meter.
-We make sure to second guess our collection concepts, collection and pattern names are descriptive enough to help make the designer’s job to spec the product as easy as it can be.
+We make sure to second guess our collection concepts, ensuring that the collection and pattern names are descriptive enough to help make the designer’s job to spec the product as easy as it can be.

 Use visual to both inspire and sell the products.

 We all want to see the products in an environment that closely matches the application we are working on.
-Recently, I was shopping for a Jeep when I discovered you can build one online and then see what it looked like on your driveway using your iPhone’s camera.
+Recently, I was shopping for a Jeep when I discovered you can build one online and then see what it looks like in your driveway using your iPhone’s camera.
 I was inspired.